 Sea fishing from the shore can be carried out from a huge different variety of marks and venues.
-Some types of fishing (such as mackerel or float fishing from a busy breakwater or harbour) are relatively safe, others (such as rock fishing from an exposed or remote rock mark) are very dangerous indeed and require a wide range of safety precautions to be taken in order for anglers to have a fishing session which is both productive and safe.
+Some types of fishing (such as mackerel or float fishing from a solid fenced breakwater or harbour) are relatively safe, others (such as rock fishing from an exposed or remote rock mark) are very dangerous indeed and require a wide range of safety precautions to be taken in order for anglers to have a fishing session which is both productive and safe.

 - When fishing a rock mark or any exposed position it is always best to fish there for the first time with someone who knows the area and has local knowledge.
 Never fish a new area for the first time at night when it is much easier to get into trouble and harder to get help or raise the alarm.

-- There are many fishing marks where it is possible to get cut off by the tide – fishing from a rock mark can see water rush in behind anglers, and the same can happen on big open beaches as well.
+- There are many fishing marks where it is possible to get cut off by the tide – fishing from a rock mark can see water rush in behind anglers, and the same can happen on big open beaches.
 Always research a mark before hand (visit it if possible) and always keep an eye on the tide.
-Many anglers have become engrossed in fishing to the extent that they have lost track of the tide and found themselves cut off and in trouble.
+Many anglers have become engrossed in fishing to the extent that they have lost track of the tide and found themselves cut off and in serious trouble.

 - Be aware of the difference that spring and neap tides have on a mark.
 A rock mark that is exposed and can be fished from on a neap tide can be completely submerged on a bigger spring tide.